-A surviving spouse of a veteran may also qualify for compensation under certain conditions.
+A surviving, dependent child or parent of a veteran who died in the line of duty, or who died from a service-related injury or illness, may also qualify for compensation under certain conditions.
 This survivor's benefit is called "Dependency and Indemnity Compensation" (DIC).
-To qualify for DIC, the spouse must have been married to a veteran who died while in the service, or married to a veteran who died while in the service, or married to a veteran who was rated as 100% disabled for at least 10 years prior to the veteran's death (other conditions may apply as well).
+To qualify for DIC, for surviving spouses, they must have been married to a veteran who died while in the service, or married to a veteran who was rated as 100% disabled for at least 10 years prior to the veteran's death (other conditions may apply as well).
 If the surviving spouse remarries, then potential eligibility for DIC is terminated.